Prof. David Ahlgren, Past Chairman/Advisory Council

 The 2017 Contest Rules are available for download from our DropBox.
 Significant changes have been made and we need your input to ensure that no special details were overlooked.
 We invite your comments and questions regarding the rules - Email Us.
 We will answer all questions in a timely manner and consider all comments carefully.
 Please check back often to ensure you have the most recent rules.
 The orange date stamp above will let you know the last time updates were made.

-The Olympiad Exam will be held on Saturday, April 1, 2017 and is open to all registered individuals and teams.
+The Olympiad Exam will be held on Saturday, April 1, 2017 and is open to all registered individuals and teams at no cost.
 More information about the Olympiad Exam are listed in the rules (download above).
 Questions for the Olympiad exam will be based on material from two introductory robotics textbooks, listed below.
 To prepare your team for the Olympiad exam, be sure to study these books and relate the theory to your robot project.

 1. David G. Alciatore and Michael B. Histand, Introduction to Mechatronics and Measurement Systems, McGraw Hill, 2011, ISBN-13: 978-0073380230.
 The book may be viewed online here as a PDF.